- 1 TP-Link AV2000 2-Port Gigabit Passthrough Powerline

 You won't actually achieve these speeds as they're theoretical maximums, but they're an easy way to gauge which models are fastest.

 PC Advisor tests powerline adapters in real-world environments so check out our list below for our performance results and recommendations, along with links to our full reviews for speed scores and feature explanations.
+Some of the adapters we review here were tested a couple of years ago, but the basic technology hasn't changed much and these are gadgets that you don't need to upgrade very often, making them even better value for money.

-For more information on powerline speed myths, tips and recommendations read our powerline FAQ.
+For more information on Powerline speed myths, tips and recommendations read our Powerline FAQ.

 Best Powerline adapters 2017 UK - best powerline reviews